teamcapybara/capybara/CONTRIBUTING.md

 Please don't send us an entire application, unless the bug is in the *interaction* between Capybara and a particular framework.

+Make sure to specify which version of Capybara you are using.

 Feature requests are great, but they usually end up lying around the issue tracker indefinitely.
 Sending a pull request is a much better way of getting a particular feature into Capybara.